 Description of Project:

-This project is a General Plan Amendment to update the City of Poway Housing Element for the Sixth Cycle planning period from April 15, 2021 to April 15, 2029.
+This project is a General Plan Amendment to update and adopt the City of Poway 2020-2029 Housing Element for the Sixth Cycle planning period from June 30, 2020 to April 15, 2029 and amend the text of the Community Development (Land Use) Element of the General Plan to reflect the updated Housing Element.
 The Housing Element update, which is one of the seven City’s General Plan elements, is a policy document designed to provide the City with a coordinated and comprehensive strategy for promoting the production of safe, decent, and affordable housing within the community.
 California Government Code Section 65580 states the following regarding the importance of creating housing elements:

-The availability of housing is of vital statewide importance, and the early attainment of decent housing and a suitable living environment for every Californian, including farmworkers, is a priority of the highest order
+The availability of housing is of vital statewide importance, and the early attainment of decent housing and a suitable living environment for every Californian, including farmworkers, is a priority of the highest order.

 The early attainment of housing goals requires the cooperative participation of government and the private sector in an effort to expand housing opportunities and accommodate the housing needs of Californians of all economic levels.